Harald-U/istio-test/README.md

 while true; do curl http://192.168.99.100:31380/test; sleep 1; done
 ```
 ![web-api only](images/web-api.png)
-You can see that 100% of the traffic goes to the web-api service and although an istio virtualservice (istio-svc-web-app.yaml) is providing a 80/20 weight between v1 and v2, in reality the traffic is evenly split (50/50).
+You can see that 100% of the traffic flows from the ingress-gateway to the web-api service but although an istio virtualservice (istio-svc-web-app.yaml) is providing a 80/20 weight between v1 and v2, in reality the traffic is evenly split (50/50).
 Not what I would expect.

 ## Add Frontend